|Uses||Rhythm, Lead, Crunch, Bass|

 There is not one single downside to the PSA, everyone here absolutely loves the plugin.
 Every single one of us have put the PSA into our go-to amp sims.
 I have personally used it for stoner rock, every type of metal, punk, blues and it barely needed dialing outside of the presets.

 The fact that this is a free plugin is baffling to me, especially when it’s vastly superior many paid amp sims I’ve tried.
 Every single guitarist that plays around with VSTs really needs to go grab this plugin asap.

-The detail is beyond fantastic, the graphics look amazing, the sound quality is at a professional level.
+The detail is great the graphics look amazing, the sound quality is at a professional level.
 Softamp could have easily charged a decent amount for this but instead, they offer it for free and drop their name on the market like dropping a hammer through a glass table in the middle of a furniture store.
 I must have tested this sim for 6-7 hours the first time out and since then, it’s become a go-to for a number of applications.

 Download this amp right and the presets right now!!

-NOTE: Drop these into your REAPER presets folder and when you decide to use them, you need to switch the oversampling from 1x to 4x because they default to 1x which is the plugins lowest quality setting.
+NOTE: Drop these into your Reaper presets folder and when you decide to use them, you need to switch the oversampling from 1x to 4x because they default to 1x which is the plugins lowest quality setting.

 Link to Reaper presets

-If you aren’t using reaper you will need to enter them in manually and save them.
+If you aren’t using Reaper you will need to enter them in manually and save them.
 They really are essential to learning your way around this plugin.
 Here’s the manual and settings.
 The site is pretty crusty but it works.